2024 Solar Incentives Guide for Ferndale, MI - Tax Credits & Rebates

 EcoWatch's Ferndale, MI Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar panels – or call a local Ferndale solar installer — to better understand which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+You should plan to talk to a representative from the company that installed your system – or get in touch with a local Ferndale solar installer — to better understand which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-On average, homeowners in Ferndale who install solar panels save about $813.30 per year, or about $15,452.67 over 20 years after making the switch.
+Generally, homeowners in Ferndale who install solar panels save approximately $813.30 per year, or around $15,452.67 over 20 years after they make the switch.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.